orbitalsonic/SonicFCM/README.md

 # OrbitalSonicFCM
 [![](https://jitpack.io/v/orbitalsonic/OrbitalSonicFCM.svg)](https://jitpack.io/#orbitalsonic/OrbitalSonicFCM)

-OrbitalSonicFCM is a [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging) Android library that demonstrates registering your Android app for notifications and handling the receipt of a message using [Postman](https://www.postman.com/).
+OrbitalSonicFCM is a [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging) Android library that demonstrates registering your Android app for notifications and handling the receipt of a message.
+Example Send Data Message using the HTTP protocol with [Postman](https://www.postman.com/).

 ## Getting Started